 Signs of Severe Allergic Reaction to Nuts or Peanuts

 In severe cases, anaphylactic shock may occur.
-Anaphylactic shock is a potentially life-threatening reaction characterised by a strong and sudden drop in blood pressure and a high heart rate.
-Serious cases must be given medical attention immediately.
+Anaphylactic shock is a potentially life-threatening reaction characterized by a strong and sudden drop in blood pressure and a high heart rate.
+Severe cases must be given medical attention immediately.
 The following signs are:

 - swollen tongue